nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `addleave INDEX /on DATE` or `addleave INDEX /from DATE /to DATE`

-* Adds leave to the employee specified by the `INDEX`, can be a single day of leave or multiple days of leave.
+* Adds leave to the employee specified by the `INDEX`.
+* You have the flexibility to add leave for a single day or multiple consecutive days.
+* You can add leave for the current year and the upcoming year, but you won't be able to add leave for past dates.
 * The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * The `DATE` must be in `dd/MM/yyyy` format.